hsylife/SwiftyPickerPopover/README.md

 - Callback

 ## Required
 - Swift 3, Xcode 8.
-(If you want to use it on Swift 2.3, please check up the version 1.1.0.)
+(If you want to use it on Swift 2.3, please check up SwiftyPickerPopover 1.1.0.)
 - iOS 9+
 - CocoaPods 1.1.0.rc.2+